 Directions to Trailhead

 From 89A, about sixteen miles north of Sedona or ten miles south of Flagstaff, you'll find a dirt road on the west side marked as 535.
-Follow 535 heading west for about five and a half miles until until you reach waypoint 1.
+Follow 535 heading west for about five and a half miles until you reach waypoint 1.

 Fry Lake Trail is recommended for use by four-wheel drive vehicles due to the muddy conditions that are likely to exist near the Fry lake area.
 It's also rutted in many areas making high clearances also recommended.
-Most stock, high-clearance vehicles should be able to make it through this trail, but good tires and 4x4 are recommended.
+Most stock, high-clearance vehicles should be able to make it through this trial, but good tires and 4x4 are recommended.

 1: 536 & 535 Intersection (0.0mi)